SizeCredit/size-solidity/README.md

 - remove `address(this)` as a reference to the protocol P&N and replace by specific PnL struct
 - dust amount for loans
 - 100% coverage
+- replace Vault by ERC20 sToken (this will simplify events)
+- test events
 - add experiments as tests
 - should withdraw update BorrowOffer? if (user.borrowAsset.free < user.loanOffer.maxAmount) user.loanOffer.maxAmount = user.borrowAsset.free;